Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

-Matchbook boasts a low commission rate, which will really make a difference to your bottom line after placing a large amount of bets.
+Matchbook boasts a low commission rate, which will really make a difference to your bottom line after placing a large number of bets.

 Customer support is not something you are necessarily worried about until something goes wrong, but you will be pleased to know they have multiple points of contact across the web and through the website and app.
 Telephone support was tested and works smoothly as far as I can tell.

 Compared to the other competitors of Betfair Exchange, Matchbook has a healthy amount of traded volume and sports markets available.

 Matchbook Exchange – the Bad

 Despite having plenty of money available in most markets, some sports are difficult to trade on Matchbook due to the low levels of liquidity.
 You won’t find any problems with major events such as the Premier League, but lower-division football leagues, for example, will likely be lacking in funds.